This post may contain affiliate links

 7. Reread your favs

-They’re your favourites for a reason.
+They’re your favorites for a reason.
 You love them and they hold great ideas and lessons.

 Don’t be stingy.
-Some of our best ideas come when we revisit a favourite book and we’re inspired by fresh insights and perspectives.
+Some of our best ideas come when we revisit a favorite book and we’re inspired by fresh insights and perspectives.

 8. Listen to audiobooks

 I recently got an Audible Membership and it has been AMAZING in helping me to read more.
 I’ve been crushing books at a pace that previously seemed out of reach.